MehediAlam49/MehediAlam49/README.md

 #### I am a Web Developer.

-I am a professional Front End Developer and I am an expert in WordPress And Graphics Design.
+I am a professional Front End Developer and I am an expert in Django And Graphics Design.
 I would love to have the opportunity to discuss your project with you.

-I am very familiar with WordPress and am a passionate WordPress developer who can make error-free websites.
-I am able to set up your full WordPress website with your requirement.
+I am very familiar with Django and am a passionate backend developer who can make error-free websites.
+I am able to set up your Full-stack website with your requirement.
 I will optimize your full website and make an eye-catching and professional site for your site.
 I pride myself on doing quality work and maintaining excellent communication.
 I still believe communication is key to any successful project.

-Skills: JS / HTML / CSS / WordPress
+Skills: Django / JS / HTML / CSS / Bootstrap / WordPress

-- 🔭 I’m currently working on WordPress.
+- 🔭 I’m currently working on Django.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React JS.
 - 👯 I’m looking to collaborate on Github.
-- 🤔 I’m looking for help with PHP
+- 🤔 I’m looking for help with Django
 - 💬 Ask me about Web design